astaxie/docs/en-US/intro/Introduction.md

 ---

 # What is Beego
 Beego is a http framework for developing Go application rapidly.
 It can be used for developing API, Web app, backend services quickly.
 It is a RESTFul framework.
-It is inspired by tornado, sinatra and flask and integrated some Go features such as interface, struct inheritcace.
+It is inspired by tornado, sinatra and flask and integrated some Go features such as interface, struct inheritance.

 ## The Architecture of Beego
 Here is the architecture of Beego: